 Temporary Check Dams reduce scour, reduce velocity, dissipate energy, prevent erosion, and settle sediment behind the weir structure in an unlined channel or vegetative swale.

 A Rock Filter Berm is a perimeter sediment control device to prevent sediment in silt-laden sheet flow from leaving the construction site.
 A properly installed berm intercepts sheet drainage, contains sediment on-site, and does not permit spillover or bypass.

-A Prefabricated Barrier System slows and spreads overland flows and traps sediment behind it.
+A Prefabricated Barrier System slows and spreads overland flows and to trap sediment and prevent it from being transported out to the project area.

-Fiber Rolls shorten the slope and help to slow, filter, and spread overland flows.
+The purpose of Fiber Rolls is to shorten the slope and help to slow, filter, and spread overland flows.
 They capture sediment, organic matter, and seeds that might otherwise be washed downslope.
+They are used as a down-gradient barrier intended to intercept sheet flow runoff.

 Silt Fence traps sediment, preventing it from being transported away.
-Silt fencing is a geotextile fabric, usually 36 inches wide, with regular spaced pockets for supporting posts.
+Silt fencing is a geotextile fabric, usually 36 inches wide, with even spaced pockets for supporting posts.
 The main benefit of silt fencing is to slow runoff and cause heavier particles in the runoff to settle.

-Stabilized Construction Exits are used to clean mud and sediment from vehicle tires to minimize spreading them off-site.
+Stabilized Construction Exits are used to remove soils from vehicle tires to minimize sediment transportation onto paved roads by vehicles.

-Storm Drain Inlet Sediment Protection is used prior to permanent stabilization of the disturbed area to prevent sediment from entering downgradient storm drainage systems.
+Storm Drain Inlet Sediment Protection is used prior to permanent stabilization of the disturbed area.
+They prevent sediment from entering down-gradient storm drainage systems, by surrounding or covering the inlet with a filtering material.